benweint/frequent/README.md

 ### API

-You can also use the `Snail` module to manually place probes in your code:
+You can also use the `Frequent` module to manually place probes in your code:

 ```
-probe = Snail.instrument('MyClass#instance_method')
+probe = Frequent.instrument('MyClass#instance_method')
 ...
 probe.calls # number of calls to target since instrumentation
 ```